 Have you ever tried a brownie INSIDE of a chocolate chip cookie?!
+The ultimate questions is – who invented the crownie?
 Well, I would like to set the official record straight that I INVENTED THESE!

 Ok… so maybe it’s impossible to prove this…but I really think I did!!!
 I had the trademark back in 2014!!